mrocklin/blog/_posts/work/2016-12-27-dask-custom.md

 This is however, the core of what distinguishes Dask from other systems like Hadoop and Spark.
 Dask is incredibly *flexible* in the kinds of algorithms it can run.
 This is because, at its core, it can run *any* graph of tasks and not just map, reduce, groupby, join, etc..
+Users can do this natively, without having to subclass anything or extend Dask to get this extra power.

-There are significant performance advantages to this:
+There are significant performance advantages to this.
+For example:

 1. Dask.dataframe can easily represent nearest neighbor computations for fast time-series algorithms
 2. Dask.array can implement complex linear algebra solvers or SVD algorithms from the latest research
+3. Complex Machine Learning algorithms are often easier to implement in Dask, allowing it to be more efficient through smarter algorithms, as well as through scalable computing.
-3. Complex hierarchies from bespoke data storage solutions can be explicitly modeled and loaded in to other Dask systems
+4. Complex hierarchies from bespoke data storage solutions can be explicitly modeled and loaded in to other Dask systems

 This doesn't come for free.
 Dask's scheduler has to be very intelligent to